tkazDeveloper/2Browsers/README.md

 **Note**

 * Not all content can be displayed with this application.
-* This is the first app created by the creator, so there is a problem.
+* The problem remains because the app was created by the author for the first time.

 **Contact Us**